gradha/gradha.github.io/src/articles/23-writing-c-libraries-with-nim.rst

 Python, all other implementations are in languages *equal* or greater than
 Python: Java, Scala, Haskell, Perl, PHP, Nim.
-All these languages have in common that the programmer doesn't have to manage memory manually, and given the complexity of reStructuredText it is not a coincidence.
+All these languages have in common that the programmer doesn't have to manage memory manually, and given the complexity of reStructuredText that doesn't seem to be a coincidence.

 Since I dislike Python due to its brittleness, I didn't want to use a Python solution for an `OS X Quick Look plugin